Loew's State Theatre

 4 people favorited this theater

-The Adam style decor was lavished on the entry areas, but the auditorium was more simply ornamented.
+The Adam style décor was lavished on the entry areas, but the auditorium was more simply ornamented.
 It had been fitted into a much older existing building, but had traditional stepped boxes and arched grilles over these (another feature used in a number of theatres by Lamb).
 A Moller organ Opus 2873 3 manual 17 ranks was installed in 1920 at a cost of $6,450.00.
 This was replaced by a Wurlitzer organ Opus 1271 Style 235 3 manual 11 ranks on December 2, 1926.
+(The Loew’s Palace Theatre which opened 2 blocks away in 1921 also initially had a Moller organ which was replaced by a Wurlitzer 3 manual 11 ranks instrument).

 Loew’s State Theatre was remodeled for talking pictures and later on replaced its tall incandescent vertical sign and curved marquee with a 1930’s modern neon display which used the same milk glass letters.
 The stage was available for local events.
 Some notable titles were “Gone With the Wind” and “The Great Ziegfeld”.
 Big bands played there in the 1940’s.
 Since Memphis was the crossroads of transportation and had a Naval Air Station in Millington (north of Memphis) thousands of personnel during World War II kept all the theatres full.
 It remained a major first-run theatre until the 1960’s.